 You will have the chance to:

-PhD or Post-doc Position
+Research Interest Statement for PhD or Post-doc Positions

-Introduction: summarizes the contents and guides the reader through your application.
+This summarizes the contents and guides the reader through your application.

 A very important tip: your statement will be more powerful if you place your work in a broader context.
 Let your reader visualize the ‘big picture’.